'Find the Guptas & missing Covid-19 billions too': Maimane responds to Mbalula vowing 'we'll find Bushiri'

 Bushiri announced on Saturday that he had left SA for his home country Malawi with his wife Mary.
 He said this was due to safety concerns.
 This comes just one week after the couple were granted bail by the Pretoria magistrate's court.

-They were arrested last month and face allegations of money laundering, theft and fraud relating to an investment scheme of R102m.
+They were arrested last month and face allegations of money laundering, theft and fraud relating to an investment scheme of R100m.

 Mbalula vowed to find Bushiri, but Maimane was not convinced.